MuxZeroNet/zerolib/docs/reference/protocol.rst

     :var int req_id: the request ID (sequence number) as indicated on the packet.
 Since the value of this attribute is taken directly from the packet, request ID is for reference purposes only.

     :var sender: where the packet is from.
-    :type sender: AddrPort or None
+    :vartype sender: AddrPort or None

 .. seealso::